PwC Tone of Voice — Trust & Deliver

 What is PwC's brand message?

-PwC's core message is about Global professional services.
-Their concept "Sustained trust" drives their mission: To build trust in society and solve important problems.
+PwC's core message: Global professional services Their mission: To build trust in society and solve important problems

 What makes PwC's brand voice unique?

 PwC stands out through their trust, deliver, sustained communication style.
-Their central brand tension — "Distrust vs. Trust" — shapes every message they craft in the Services sector.
+Their central brand tension, "Distrust vs. Trust", shapes how they communicate across the Services sector.

 What language style does PwC use?

-PwC uses trustworthy language with figurative messaging.
-Their sentences are typically command in structure, using the imperative tense.
+PwC uses trustworthy language, with figurative messaging, in command-style sentences, using the imperative tense.